 Motorcyclists from across Ontario are invited to be part of Kitchener-Waterloo Oktoberfest’s first-ever Ride, Dine N’ Stein event on October 6th.
 It’s an afternoon of entertainment, good food and cheer, as motorcycles line the streets of UpTown Waterloo.

 In the evening, participants will enjoy a VIP experience that includes admission to Oktoberfest’s newest festhalle, Oktoberfesthaus!
 While you’re there, enjoy an authentic German dinner, beer and entertainment.
 Transportation will also be included back to your hotel if you’re staying overnight in the region.
-To get in on this Full Throttle experience, head to the Oktoberfest website!

 In German, the word ‘gemütlichkeit’ loosely translated means a feeling of friendliness and fun.
 And during Kitchener-Waterloo Oktoberfest there’s no better place to find the spirit of gemütlichkeit than at Willkommen Platz in downtown Kitchener!
 This Oktoberfest hub is located just outside of Kitchener City Hall, and will be buzzing with excitement for the entire family every day of the opening weekend of the festival, with entertainment, displays and activities.